 Unitarian Universalist Faith Formation classes may be offered on Sunday mornings, free of charge.
 An exciting array of topics are explored.
 Various meditation groups are also offered through the week.

 Parents become involved in the activities of the Children and Youth Exploration and Education Program not only to support their children but to develop deep bonds with other families.
 Parents’ and Grandparents’ Book Study Groups are held on Sundays for developing an understanding of spiritual shepherding and connection.

 We offer a curriculum of age-appropriate sexuality education by trained facilitators to via the curriculum, Our Whole Lives (OWL).
 Participants make informed and responsible decisions about their sexual life.
 It equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.
-We plan to offer grades 7-9 OWL in Fall 2016.
+We plan to offer grades 7-9 OWL in early 2018.
 Contact firstname.lastname@example.org if you are interested in enrolling your child or in facilitating the course.